EOF is an extensible and versioned container format for EVM bytecode with a once-off validation at deploy time.

 - Streaming headers (i.e.

 section_header, section_data, section_header, section_data, ...) are used in some other formats (such as WebAssembly).
 They are handy for formats which are subject to editing (adding/removing sections).
 That is not a useful feature for EVM.
-One minor benefit applicable to our case is they do not require a specific “header terminator”.
+One minor benefit applicable to our case is that they do not require a specific “header terminator”.
 On the other hand they seem to play worse with code chunking / merkleization, as it is better to have all section headers in a single chunk.

 - Whether to have a header terminator or to encode

 total_size_of_headers.
 Both raise the question of how large of a value these fields should be able to hold.
 A terminator byte seems to avoid the problem of choosing a size which is too small without any perceptible downside, so it is the path taken.